 Jupiter's ultraviolet (UV) aurora is home to a number of distinct and discrete features.
 Of these, Jupiter's UV auroral ``bridges'' \citep{pardocantos+:2019} are one of the largest and most consistently present, though, thus far, they have typically been discussed in the context of wider studies of the aurora \citep[e.g.][]{palmaerts+:2023,greathouse+:2021,nichols+:2009b} and their underlying processes not yet the subject of a dedicated study.
 This work will exclusively address the auroral bridge and thus provide details on its observational characteristics, origins, and relation to other features in Jupiter's aurora.

-In this work, the ``bridge'' refers to any arc-like feature in Jupiter's auroral polar region that spans (though not necessarily fully) the polar collar \citep{greathouse+:2021} between Jupiter's main auroral emission \citep[e.g.][]{grodent+:2003} and the day-side active region \citep{nichols+:2017}.
+In this work, ``bridge'' refers to any arc-like feature in Jupiter's auroral polar region that spans (though not necessarily fully) the polar collar \citep{greathouse+:2021} between Jupiter's main auroral emission (ME) \citep[e.g.][]{grodent+:2003} and the day-side active region \citep{nichols+:2017}.
 An example image of the aurora showing multiple bridges is given in Figure \ref{fig:bridge_example}.
-It can be seen that these bridges are present within the dusk-side polar collar and that they connect the main emission to the noon active region.
-This feature has previously been referred to as the ``arc-like feature of the polar active region'' \citep{grodent:2015} or ``arcs parallel to the main oval'' \citep{nichols+:2017}; this work will use the term ``bridge'' to highlight its bridge-like nature between the main emission and polar region as well as to clearly distinguish this feature from other arcs in the polar region, such as the Polar Auroral Filaments (PAFs) \citep{nichols+:2009}.
+It can be seen that these bridges are present within the dusk-side polar collar and that they connect the ME to the noon active region.
+This feature has previously been referred to as the ``arc-like feature of the polar active region'' \citep{grodent:2015} or ``arcs parallel to the main oval'' \citep{nichols+:2017}; this work will use the term ``bridge'' to highlight its bridge-like nature between the ME and polar region as well as to distinguish this feature from other arcs in the polar region, such as the Polar Auroral Filaments (PAFs) \citep{nichols+:2009}.

-Thus far, the only dedicated study of the auroral bridge was part of a Master's thesis \citep{pardocantos+:2019} which analysed three images of the aurora taken by the Space Telescope Imaging Spectrograph (STIS) instrument aboard the Hubble Space Telescope (HST) that contained bridges.
-For these three cases, the bridges were found to map to the dusk-side magnetosphere between 10 and 22 magnetic local time (MLT) and be largely confined to radial distances greater than 60~R$_{J}$.
-Based on its approximate mapped position in the magnetosphere, the bridge was suggested to arise from vorticity in the dusk-side plasma flow \citep{fukazawa+:2006} caused by Kelvin-Helmholtz instabilities.
-This vorticity would produce field-aligned currents \citep{delamere+:2013} and hence auroral emission; several arc-like auroral features have been observed in the aurorae of both Saturn \citep{grodent+:2011} and the Earth \citep[e.g.][]{hallinan+davis:1970} that are suggested to arise from Kelvin-Helmholtz instabilities .
+Thus far, the only dedicated study of the auroral bridge was a Master's thesis \citep{pardocantos+:2019} which analysed three images of the aurora taken by the Space Telescope Imaging Spectrograph (STIS) instrument aboard the Hubble Space Telescope (HST) that contained bridges.
+In these cases, the bridges were found to map to the dusk-side magnetosphere between 10 and 22 magnetic local time (MLT) and be largely confined to distances greater than 60~R$_{J}$.
+Based on its approximate mapped position in the magnetosphere, the bridge was suggested to arise from vorticity in the dusk-side plasma flow \citep{fukazawa+:2006} caused by Kelvin-Helmholtz instabilities; however, neither Kelvin-Helmholtz instabilities nor dusk-side reconnection (as suggested by e.g. \citealt{grodent+:2003,cowley+:2003}) are individually sufficient to explain the appearance of bridges \citep{nichols+:2017} and the question of their origins remains open.